melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_101/molecular_dynamics_101.md

 Welcome to part 2 of the NAMD tutorial, where you will be using the [molecular visualization program VMD](http://www.ks.uiuc.edu/Research/vmd/) to look at the trajectory data of the ubiquitin protein you generated in part 1 of the tutorial.
 If you haven't already done so, download and install VMD to your local computer (make sure to pick the right flavour: Windows, Mac or Linux).

-> **Tip**: the most confusing part of this exercise seems to be remembering to use the rioght terminal!
-That is, either one is connected to the cluster, or one running on your local computer.
+> **Tip**: the most confusing part of this exercise seems to be remembering to use the right terminal!
+That is, either one is connected to the cluster, or one is running on your local computer.
 The exercises we just ran were on the cluster.
 That is, a terminal which we used to connect to the **snowy** cluster using the program **ssh**.

 > You can usually tell which computer you are logged into by the terminal command line: for example the terminal command line: